jundalisay/spblist/content/en/research/descartes/man/article-16.md

 ---
-heading: Section 16
+heading: Articles 16-17
 title: "Hearing and Harmony"
 # date: 2022-01-29
-weight: 15
+weight: 28
 description: "The filaments that make up the ears are not necessarily as thin as those preceding them"
 image: "/covers/man.jpg"
 writer: